sap-contributions/capi-ci/README.md

 #### bbl-destroy

 Theoretically useful for destroying broken bosh deployments for all the pipeline environments.
 Often doesn't work because the directors are in such bad state.
 There are also jobs to manually release pool resources for the following environments: Elsa, Asha, and Scar.

-#### bump-dependencies

-Automatically bumps golang version for capi-release components every time a new [golang-release](https://github.com/bosh-packages/golang-release) is available.
-Also bumps Redis.

 ### bosh-lites